Our Mission is to promote and advocate for a safe, patient focused cannabis industry in Arizona.

 Moe worked independently with his lobbyist to pass a law in the 2018 legislative session that enhances corporate governance in Arizona which benefited employees and business owners by limiting circumstances for business dissolution in the arena of commercial civil litigation.
 He also worked with legislators in the 2019 legislative session to ensure that Arizona's medical marijuana testing bill would meet the needs of Arizona's 200,000+ card-carrying patients without creating bottlenecks in the production, distribution, and dispensary supply chain.

-Today, he has a laser focus on ensuring that no patient in Arizona is ever incarcerated for exercising their right to alleviate suffering and pain.
-Moe also strives to bring attention to the matter that American companies in medical or adult use states that have developed products using cannabis should have a higher priority to protect their intellectual property than foreign companies who are using their country's legalization status to file provisional patents with the U.S. Patent & Trademark Office, all while American companies are denied that right.
+Moe has a laser focus on ensuring that no patient in Arizona is ever incarcerated for exercising their right to alleviate suffering and pain.
+He also strives to bring attention to the matter that American companies in medical or adult use states that have developed products using cannabis should have a higher priority to protect their intellectual property than foreign companies who are using their country's legalization status to file provisional patents with the U.S. Patent & Trademark Office, all while American companies are denied that right.

 Rami Sweis, Board Member